lizmat/App-Rak/README.md

 --count-only
 ------------

 Flag.
 Indicate whether just the number of lines with matches should be calculated.
-When specified with a `True` value, will show a "N matches in M files" by default, and if the `:filename-only` option is also specified with a `True` value, will also list the file names with their respective counts.
+When specified with a `True` value, will show a "N matches in M files" by default, and if the `:files-with-matches` (or `files-without matches`) option is also specified with a `True` value, will just show total counts.

 --csv-per-line
 --------------